AMMSKI/AMMSKI/README.md

 # 👋 Hey there, I'm Alan!

-I'm a passionate developer who loves to create amazing things with code.
+I'm a passionate developer who loves to create amazing things.
 My main focus for the last year and a half has been on a closed source enterprise application, which is why I don't have a public GitHub history.  :upside_down_face:

 ### 💻 Code
 I specialize in React and Elixir development and have a unique skill set that's in high demand.
 I can build full-stack applications, from the frontend to the backend, which is a rare and valuable trait.
 My expertise in React has allowed me to build dynamic and interactive user interfaces, while my experience with Elixir has allowed me to build robust and scalable backend systems.